 Description

-Predominantly 6-pane timber sash and case windows.
-Grey slate roof.
-Cast-iron rainwater goods.
-Coped gablehead and ridge stacks with circular cans.
+The windows are predominantly six-pane timber sash and case.
+The roof is covered in grey slate, with cast-iron rainwater goods.
+Coped gablehead and ridge stacks are topped with circular cans.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.